Fountain Communication using Concatenated Codes: Conclusions

-Assume the normalized effective codeword length is $z_k$.
-Given $z_k$, depending on the received channel symbols, the decoder generates the maximum likelihood outer code estimate $\hat{\xi}_k$, and generates $\alpha_k$ using Forney's algorithm presented in \cite[Section 4.2]{ref Forney66}.
+Assume that the effective codeword length parameter is $z_k$.
+Given $z_k$, whose quantized value is $z_k^{(q)}$, depending on the received channel symbols, the decoder generates the maximum likelihood outer code estimate $\hat{\xi}_k$, and generates $\alpha_k$ using Forney's algorithm presented in \cite[Section 4.2]{ref Forney66}.
 Define an adjusted error exponent function $E_z(z)$ as follows.

 where $E_0(\rho, p_X)$ is defined in (\ref{EFL}).
 By following Forney's error exponent analysis presented in \cite[Section 4.2]{ref Forney66}, we obtain